chawkinsuf/configapi/README.md

 - `PUT /config/name` : Update the configuration with the specified name
   - At least one field must be set (name, hostname, port, username)
 - `DELETE /config/name` : Delete the configuration with the specified name

+### Testing
+There is a special route that is hardcoded to `/test`.
+This route will load the test.html page found in the project.
+It contains a simple page that uses ajax calls to test all the possible actions that can be performed in the API.
+Note this will override any handlers you might wish to call `test`.